Emotional Intelligence

 Emotional Intelligence in Business

-Emotional intelligence is especially relevant in the business world because of its influence on many aspects:
+Emotional intelligence is particularly relevant in the business world because of its influence on many aspects:

 Key Takeaways

-• It comprises self-awareness, self-management as well as social awareness and managing relationships.
+• It encompasses self-awareness and self-management, social awareness, and managing relationships.

-• Emotional intelligence is critical to decisions, communication, relationships, and leadership.
+• Emotional intelligence is vital for the communication process, relationships, decision-making and leadership.

 Additional Information